 Many digital nomads choose to buy travel insurance, hoping that this will be enough.
 However, most of the travel insurance covers available on the market require you to have a return ticket home.
 That’s what happened to me when my phone was stolen.
 When I made my claim, I was asked to provide a proof that I would go back home.
 As you can imagine, it was a slight problem since I didn’t have a ticket at all.

 Travel insurance doesn’t help you if you get seriously ill.
 It’s only a temporary solution and it’s great when you have an accident.
 If you need a long-term medical attention, you will need to buy a ticket home and go back.
 Sometimes, that’s not something you would want to do.
 Maybe the healthcare in your country is sloppy and it takes ages to get the help you need.
 Maybe going back wouldn’t be worth the effort.
 Imagine how much stress and money that would cost you.
 Very often it’s better to stay somewhere abroad.
-Private healthcare in countries such as Thailand is much better and cheaper than in the west.
+Private healthcare in countries such as Thailand is much better and cheaper than in the west, but then you can only use it in Thailand and nowhere else.

 What should you do then?